MarttiKHamalainen/marttikhamalainen.github.io/index.markdown

 ---

-Hello, I'm studying programming and I publish work related to my studies on this site.
+Hi, I'm studying programming and I publish works related to my studies on this site.

 I made a little card game.
 A functionality of the game is made by myself.
 A card deck has copied and modified from Youtube "https://www.youtube.com/watch?v=NxRwIZWjLtE&t=935s" [available 14.12.2022].